 - FDA receives a whistleblower complaint about numerous safety violations at the Michigan plant, including claims that employees falsified records and failed to properly test the formula before releasing it.

-Toxic Baby Formula Lawsuit Updates
+Toxic Baby Formula Lawsuit News

 - Historic $6 Billion Lawsuit Targets Major Baby Formula Manufacturers (10/31/2024)